-Again today I got a phone call from a customer asking if it was true that Energex are going to limit the size of domestic solar inverters to 3.5kW.
+Again today I got a phone call from a customer asking if it was true that Energex is going to limit the size of domestic solar inverters to 3.5kW.
 The short answer is no – if you are one of the lucky ten per cent of Queenslanders who live in the South East.
-However, unscrupulous solar sales companies have once again been hitting the Brisbane solar market warning that “Energex are about to kill off 5kW solar systems”.
+However, unscrupulous solar sales companies have once again been hitting the Brisbane solar market warning that “Energex is about to kill off 5kW solar systems”.
 These lying, thieving Gypsies are “pressuring selling” customers into committing to solar before September 1.
 Excuse me – I obviously needed to vent.

 The 3.5kW limit myth seems to be based on two misconstrued facts.